sagarghosh1729/Misaligned_Image_Comparison/Description.md

-# Image Comparison under Geometric Misalignments
+# A Landmark-based Framework for Image Comparison in the Presence of Various Geometric Misalignments

 This repository contains the full R implementation for the study: